bluesky509/denylist/README.md

 Should be compatible with uBlock Origin, AdBlock, etc.

+Select the list you want and copy the raw file link.
 Example for adding a list to your filter lists:

 https://raw.githubusercontent.com/bluesky509/denylist/main/badammo.txt